Alonso S. Perales: Civil rights

-Perales was active in civil rights advocacy and according to scholars, is one of the most influential Mexican Americans of his time.
-He moved to back to Texas and dedicated his life to combatting discrimination of people of Mexican descent through law, advocacy, and his writings, including two volumes of En Defensa de mi raza (In Defense of My People), first published in 1937.
+Perales was active in civil rights advocacy and according to scholars, is one of the most influential Hispanic Americans of his time.
+He moved back to Texas and dedicated his life to combatting discrimination against people of Mexican descent through law, advocacy, and his writings, including two volumes of En Defensa de mi raza (In Defense of My People), first published in 1937.
 These volumes included essays, letters, speeches, and work by other intellectuals on the problem of discrimination in Texas.
 His book, Are We Good Neighbors?, published in 1948 by Artes Gráficas, examined the discrimination, exploitation, and injustices faced by people of Mexican and Latin American descent throughout the United States.
 Are We Good Neighbors? also includes affidavits from the public that detail these incidents of discrimination.

 In San Antonio, Texas, Perales collaborated with Maury Maverick.
 And in the 1940s, he petitioned to introduce a bill in the Texas legislature that would prohibit discrimination based on race.